Elena Spirgevičiūtė

 Elena Spirgevičiūtė (22 December 1924 – 4 January 1944) was a Lithuanian student.
-She was shot and killed by Soviet partisans for refusing to satisfy them sexually.
+She was shot and killed by Soviet partisans for resisting rape.
 One of the four men, Alfonsas Čeponis was posthumously recognized as the Hero of the Soviet Union.
 She was a devoted Catholic and is recognized as a Servant of God.
 Her beatification case was initiated by the Archdiocese of Kaunas in 2000.